Your Kitchen: Highlights from The April Weekly Projects

 5 Tips for a Functional Fridge:

-Designate a “use first” bin for items nearing expiration
+Add a “use first” bin

 Week 2: Clean Out & Organize Your Pantry